 Tunable consistency levels

-Processing distributed data with the new application requirements for speed and global span requires developers, site reliability engineers, and DevOps managers to understand many aspects of data storage and retrieval.
+Processing distributed data with the new application requirements for speed and global span requires many IT roles from chief architects, data scientists to developers, site reliability engineers, and DevOps managers to understand many aspects of data storage and retrieval.

-We explain the fundamental concepts that every engineer involved in distributed data processing should know in the following chapters.
+We explain the fundamental concepts that every IT role involved in distributed data processing should know in the following chapters.